dgoulet-tor/arti/doc/Architecture.md

 `tor-cert`: Decoding and checking signatures on Tor's ed25519 certificates.

-`tor-protover`: Minimal implementation of the Tor subprotocol verisoning system.
+`tor-protover`: Minimal implementation of the Tor subprotocol versioning system.
 Less complete than the one in Tor's current src/rust, but more simple.